scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 ## Obtaining debug output from the compiler

 There are many compiler options that provide verbose debug output when compiling a file.
-You can find the full list in [ScalaSettings.scala](https://github.com/lampepfl/dotty/blob/master/compiler/src/dotty/tools/dotc/config/ScalaSettings.scala) file.
+You can find the full list in [ScalaSettings.scala] file.
 One particularly useful one is `-Xprint:<phase-name>` or `-Xprint:all`.
 It prints trees after a given phase or after all phases.
-The way the compiler works is that it parses your code into ASTs and then pipes those trees through several dozen phases.
-Each phase transforms the trees in a certain way.
+As described in the [compiler lifecycle][3] each phase transforms the trees and types that represent your code in a certain way.
 This flag allows you to see exactly how.

+## Stopping the compiler early
+Sometimes you may want to stop the compiler after a certain phase, for example to prevent knock-on errors from occurring from a bug in an earlier phase.
+Use the flag `-Ystop-after:<phase-name>` to prevent any phases executing afterwards.

+> This flag is particularly useful when you want to inspect the effect of a single miniphase
+> of a phase group, use this in conjunction with the `-Xprint` flag.

 ## Inspecting representation of types